ipinfo/sample-database/Hosted Domains/README.md

 This will return the full list of domains.
 So, if you are querying an IP address that hosts many domains, it is best to pipe the data to `less`

-You can also limit the names of domains shown with the `limit` param.
+You can also limit the names of domains shown with the `limit` parameter.

 ```bash
 curl "ipinfo.io/domains/IP_ADDRESS?token=TOKEN&limit=5"